-From the record in this case, it is evident that Respondent was, and is, aware of Complainant and its DORINA trademarks, and does not have any rights or legitimate interests in the Domain Name.
+From the record in this case, it is evident that Respondent was, and is, aware of Complainant and its AXA trademarks, and does not have any rights or legitimate interests in the Domain Name.
 In addition, Complainant asserts that Respondent is not an authorized reseller and is not related to Complainant.
-Respondent is also not known to be associated with the DORINA trademarks and there is no evidence showing that Respondent has been commonly known by the Domain Name.
+Respondent is also not known to be associated with the AXA trademarks and there is no evidence showing that Respondent has been commonly known by the Domain Name.

 In addition, Respondent has not used the Domain Name in connection with a bona fide offering of goods or services or a legitimate noncommercial or fair use.
-Rather, the Domain Name initially reverted to a webpage that attempted to imitate Complainant's website and advertised Complainant's products.
-This website displayed the DORINA word mark, and duplicated Complainant's logo, copyrighted texts and images obtained from Complainant's website.
+Rather, at the time of the filing of the Complaint, the Domain Name reverted to a webpage that mirrored or duplicated Complainant's website and advertised Complainant's services.
+This website used the Complainant's trademarks, copyrighted texts and images obtained from Complainant's website.

-The website the Domain Name initially reverted to had a similar look and feel to that of Complainant's website at <dorina.com>, attempted to impersonate Complainant's website and offered DORINA-branded goods that Complainant sold, thus potentially misleading Internet users into thinking that the website has been authorized or operated by or affiliated with Complainant.
-At the time of the Decision, the Domain Name reverted to an error or inactive page.
+The website the Domain Name to which reverted had an identical look and feel to that of Complainant's official website at the domain name <axa.com>, attempted to impersonate Complainant's website and offered AXA-branded services that Complainant provides, thus potentially misleading Internet users into thinking that the website has been authorized or operated by or affiliated with Complainant.
+Panels have held that the use of a domain name for illegal activity here, claimed impersonation/passing off can never confer rights or legitimate interests on a respondent.
+WIPO Overview 3.0, section 2.13.1.

+In addition, the Domain Name reverted to third party websites that offered the Domain Name for sale.
+At the time of the Decision, the Domain Name reverts to a third party website offering it for sale.
 Such use does not constitute a bona fide offering of goods or services or a legitimate noncommercial or fair use and cannot under the circumstances confer on Respondent any rights or legitimate interests in the Domain Name.
 See, e.g., Intesa Sanpaolo S.p.A. v.
 Charles Duke / Oneandone Private Registration, WIPO Case No. D2013-0875.

-Moreover, the nature of the Domain Name, including Complainant's trademark and the term "shop" which refers to DORINA products purportedly offered for sale and reinforced its association with Complainant's business and products, is misleading and carries a risk of implied affiliation.
+Moreover, the nature of the Domain Name, including Complainant's trademark and the term "insure" which may refer to AXA services and products purportedly offered by Complainant, is misleading and carries a risk of implied affiliation.
 See WIPO Overview 3.0, section 2.5.1.

 Accordingly, Complainant has provided evidence supporting its prima facie claim that Respondent lacks any rights or legitimate interests in the Domain Name.
-Respondent has failed to produce countervailing evidence of any rights or legitimate interests in the Domain Name, reinforcing the notion that Respondent was not using the Domain Name in connection with a bona fide offering.
+Respondent has failed to produce countervailing evidence of any rights or legitimate interests in the Domain Name.